rsksmart/devportal-1.0/rif/rns/guide/getting-started.md

 If you already own a domain, use the top right selector to login with it.
 You can login to more than one domain and switch between accounts to perform the different operations you need.

-1. Go to the <a href="https://manager.rns.rifos.org" target="_blank">RNS Manager</a>.
+1. Go to the [RNS Manager](https://manager.rns.rifos.org).
 Click on login to right selector.

     ![](/rif/rns/guide/images/06rLWpH.png)